 The School Psychology Program requires the following application materials:

-1. A personal goal statement/statement of purpose which addresses:
+1. A personal goal statement/statement of purpose of no more than 750 words (3 pages double-spaced) which addresses:

 - reasons for seeking entry into this program;

 - postbaccalaureate experiences in teaching, counseling & assessment if any;